Roamtech-Solutions/infrastructure/readme.md

   ```

 > Note: Make will can pick up settings from environment variables.
->	For example, this will still deploy to development, saving you
+>	For example, this will still deploy to the development environment,
->	from providing the value every time:
+>	saving you from providing the value every time:
 >	```
 >	export ENV=development
 >	make apply MODULE=k8s
 >	```